 If you have psoriasis, the end of summer may mean greater vulnerability to illness and infection.
 This means you have a higher chance of developing dry, itchy plaques.
 As cold weather sets in, you should do what you can to boost your immune system.

 On the other hand, if you have never had psoriasis before but have recently developed red, itchy patches following an infection contact your doctor.
-Only your physician can conclusively diagnose psoriasis.

 Whether you’re a long-time psoriasis patient or think you may be encountering this affliction for the first time, we can offer some clarity.